AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/associate-approval-with-work.md

 * When you attach an approval process to the first status of an item (by using a template for tasks and projects, using the Queue Setup settings for issues, or defining the Task Settings of a project for new tasks), the approval processes are bypassed if the submitted approval is recalled.
 In this case, the approvers do not receive any notifications.

-  For more information about recalling approvals, see [View approvals in Adobe Workfront](../../review-and-approve-work/manage-approvals/view-approvals.md).
+  For more information about recalling approvals, see [View approvals](../../review-and-approve-work/manage-approvals/view-approvals.md).

   >[!TIP]
   >